danwing/cidfi/draft-wing-cidfi.md

 ## Initial Metadata Exchange {#initial-metadata-exchange}

-Using its HTTPS channel with each of the CIDFI network elements it previously authorized for CIDFI participation, the client signals the mapping of the server's transmitted short Destination Connection ID and its length to the CNE.
+Using its HTTPS channel with each of the CNEs it previously authorized for CIDFI participation, the client signals the mapping of the server's transmitted short Destination Connection ID and its length to the CNE.
 As server support